dxrgrabowski/dxrgrabowski.github.io/source/_posts/1-smallest-c-prog.md

 ---
-title: How many clock cycles cpu need to execute smallest program in C
+title: "From Instruction Count to Clock Cycles: Exploring the Performance of Minimal C Program"
 date: 2024-09-07 14:22:24
 tags:
 - C